zombodb/zombodb/AGGREGATE-BUILDER-API.md

 Time: 18.449 ms
 ```

- If you do `\df zdb.*_agg` you will notice with the Metric Aggs have multiple function signatures.
+ If you do `\df zdb.*_agg` you will notice many of the "metric aggregations" have multiple function
+ signatures.
 This is to accommodate different forms of the Aggregates.

- To Continue the Example form above:
+To Continue the Example from above:

  ```
 SELECT * FROM zdb.sum_agg('example_agg', 'field_name', 10);
 ```

 This will use 10 as the "missing" value producing

 ```sum_agg
    ----------------------------------------------------------------
     {"test_agg": {"sum": {"field": "fieldname", "missing": 10.0}}}